puja-urmi/puja-urmi/README.md

 ### 👋 Hi there!

-I’m **Puja Saha**, a Medical Data Scientist at **mlHealth360**, working on multimodal generative AI for medical imaging to support real-world clinical workflows.
+I’m **Puja Saha**, a Data Scientist at **mlHealth360**, working on multimodal generative AI for medical imaging to support real-world clinical workflows.

 I hold an M.A.Sc. in **Computer Engineering** from the University of Guelph and a B.Sc. in **Biomedical Engineering**.
 My graduate research focused on **optimizing the privacy–utility trade-off in differentially private federated learning for multi-institutional medical image segmentation**.